awsdocs/amazon-chime-user-guide/doc_source/chime-join-meeting.md

 If you don't have the Amazon Chime app installed, you can still join a meeting if the host includes meeting instructions in the calendar invite\.

 If you are using the latest three versions of Mozilla Firefox or Google Chrome, you can join meetings with the Amazon Chime web app\.
-You can see when someone shares their screen in your browser, hear the meeting's audio through your computer, dial in and participate in meeting chat, and use Amazon Chime meeting controls\.
+You can see in your browser when someone shares their screen, hear the meeting's audio through your computer, dial in and participate in meeting chat, and use Amazon Chime meeting controls\.

+If your administrator has enabled the Amazon Chime call me feature, you can choose **Call me at a phone number** to have Amazon Chime call you at your preferred phone number\.

 **To join a meeting from the meeting invite with the web app**